Mook: Oh crap! Uh... three!

-- The focal point of the Law & Order: Special Victims Unit episode Harm.
+- The focal point of the Law & Order: Special Victims Unit episode "Harm".

 - There is at least one example in 24 (which would otherwise use the Jack Bauer Interrogation Technique instead).
-In Day 8, Jack threatened a suicide bomber that if he kills himself, Jack will escort his mother to the detonation site, absorbing a lethal dose of Cs-137 in five seconds.
+On Day 8, Jack threatened a suicide bomber that if he kills himself, Jack will escort his mother to the detonation site, absorbing a lethal dose of Cs-137 in five seconds.

 - Homeland has an interrogation scene after the prisoner has been deprived of sleep from sporadic Death Metal blasts.